British Values, SMSC (Spiritual, Moral, Social and Cultural Education), PSHE and Religious Education

 Individual liberty – Individual liberty suggests the free exercise of rights.

-Pupils at the Shire MAT are encouraged to become good and valued citizens.
+Pupils Every Child Matters Academy Trust are encouraged to become good and valued citizens.
 We do this by supporting each pupil to become as independent as possible.
 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 We endeavour to demonstrate that everyone has rights; this includes the right to say ‘No’ to ideas or activities that they do not want to take part in.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 In school pupils are able to take responsibility for particular roles and to understand that with certain rights comes a level of responsibility.
 Our extensive grounds allow us to encourage outdoor learning to empower our children to take risks, make informed choices, improve their self-esteem and explore the world around them.

 Mutual respect – To show proper regard for an individual’s dignity, which is reciprocated.